Sign Up For Newsletter

 The fit tester will ask you to refit the face piece and repeat the fit test.
 If a better fit is not obtained they may ask you to try a different size or type of face piece and repeat the fit test.
 You should not use a face piece that does not fit you properly.

 In accordance with HSE Protocol OC 282/28 Paragraph 98 states you should not conduct a fit test if there is ANY hair growth between the skin & the face piece sealing surface, such as stubble beard growth, beard, moustache, sideburns or low hairline which cross the respirator sealing surface.
-You should also refrain from eating, smoking or drinking anything (except water) for at least an hour prior to the test.
+You should also not conduct a qualitative fit test if you have eaten, smoke, vaped or drank anything (except water) in the 15 minutes prior to the test, or in the case of the quantitativefit test if you have smoked or vapes in the last hour.